Now We're in the Air: Preservation: 23 Minutes

 Now We're in the Air was long believed to be a lost film.
 Three fragments were discovered in 2016 in a Czech archive: most of the surviving material was incomplete and badly deteriorated but approximately 23 minutes of the original 6 reel film was able to be preserved to the point of crystalline clarity, including a lengthy sequence in which Louise Brooks wears a black tutu.
 The print was found in Prague at the Národní filmový archiv (the Czech Republic's National Film Archive) by film preservationist Robert Byrne.

 "When Byrne inspected the elements for Rif a Raf, piloti (the Czech title for Now We’re in the Air), he found the film had only partially survived in a state which also showed nitrate decomposition.
 Additionally, the surviving scenes were found to be out of order, and there were Czech-language titles in place of the original American titles.
 Byrne spent more than eight months reconstructing the surviving material, including restoring the film’s original English-language intertitles and original tinting."

 The preserved print of the restored fragment of Now We're in the Air was shown premiered at the San Francisco Silent Film Festival on June 2, 2017.
+In 2026, Flicker Alley released Focus on Louise Brooks.
+It contained all surviving sequences from Now We're in the Air.